Migrating a LaTeX manuscript hosted on GitHub to Authorea

 Once the webhook has been set up, Authorea pushes what it has to the GitHub repo and clobbers your stuff via a merge.
 You should go back to the local directory on your machine and pull in the changes.

-At this point, the connection between Authorea and GitHub has been made.
-I'm pretty sure that every time a push is made to master on the GitHub repo, Authorea will pull in the changes.
+on the GitHub repo, Authorea will pull in the changes.
 Likewise, any time edits are saved on Authorea, Authorea will push the changes to GitHub.
-I think that if a merge conflict arises, Authorea will push the changes to the branch authorea and require a manual merge.
+I think that if a merge conflict arises, Authorea will push the changes to the branch authorea

-For what its worth, tag 2.0 points to the commit where Authorea initially merged.
+points to the commit where Authorea initially merged.

 Step 3: Reorganizing what Authorea has done

-Things aren't terrible since all of the original LaTeX in the repo was on its own branch and since master was only a single commit containing .gitignore.
-There's some cruft in master.
-Here's a list of the files and how they should be fixed.
+Things aren't terrible since all of the original LaTeX in the repo was on its own branch and since master

-• untitled.tex is superfluous and can be deleted.
+is superfluous and can be deleted.pdftitleTitle_pdfaut.tex

-• header.tex should be modified to include the non-mangled hyperref directive.
+should be modified to include the non-mangledhyperref

-• sectionIntroduction_.tex should be renamed.
-I prefer simply introduction.tex.
+should be renamed.
+I prefer simplyintroduction.tex

-• preamble.tex should be rewritten with the original preamble.
+should be rewritten with the original preamble.layout.md

 Release 3.0 is the state of the repo after the modifications.

-Step 4: Merging latex back into main
+Step 4: Merging latex

 I still want to be able to clone the repo and build the LaTeX document using the makefile.
-In order to accomplish this goal, I merged the latex branch back into master, and then modified main.tex to essentially the file at the top of this post.
-Note that I manually \input{} the sections in main.tex; there's probably a way to parse layout.md but its late and I am tired.
+In order to accomplish this goal, I merged the latex

-The result of the merge and subsequent make can be found in release 4.0.
+The result of the merge and subsequent make

 Conclusion